bronwencc/Module-3-Project/README.md

 # Module 3 Final Project

-For the Flatiron Data Science course's Module 3 Project, I analyzed a provided subset of the Northwind Database.
+For the Flatiron Data Science course's Module 3 (formerly Module 2) Project, I analyzed a provided subset of the Northwind Database.

 This repository contains the dataset itself, a PNG file of the diagram schema of the tables in the dataset, presentation slides and a Jupyter notebook of the analysis.
+The notebook uses SQL queries to access the data tables and then Pandas dataframes to test hypotheses.
+It saves transformed data along the way in CSV files, such as after feature engineering, so they can be accessed to conduct analysis at certain points without starting over completely from the beginning.

+I was assigned one hypothesis to test, and created and tested three others for significance.
+The four hypotheses and their conclusions are as follows:
+1. If a product had a discount, it was ordered in a significantly larger quantity.
+The size of the discount did not significantly affect how much was ordered.
+2.
+3.
+4.

 The PNG schema of the dataset is as follows:
 ![Diagram of the Northwind dataset's SQL tables](https://raw.githubusercontent.com/bronwencc/Module-3-Project/master/Northwind_ERD.png)